1993 San Francisco 49ers season: NFC Divisional Playoffs: vs. (4) New York Giants

 Ricky Watters was the story of the game as he rushed for an NFL record 5 touchdowns.
 He had 118 yards rushing on 24 attempts, along with 5 catches for 46 yards.
 The Giants were never in the game.
 The 49ers handed the Giants their worst playoff loss in their history, eclipsing their 37–0 loss to the Green Bay Packers in 1961.
+The 49ers go to their 2nd straight NFC Championship Game losing to the Cowboys 38-21, And they win Super Bowl XXVIII to the Bills 30-13.

-NFC Championship Game vs. Dallas Cowboys
+NFC Championship: at (1) Dallas Cowboys

 For the second year in a row, the 49ers met the Cowboys in the NFC Championship game.
 And like the year before, the Cowboys were victorious.
 The 49ers kept it close in the 2nd quarter, as Steve Young tossed a touchdown pass to Tom Rathman to tie the game at 7.
 But the Cowboys exploded with 21 consecutive points to go up 28–7 at halftime.
 The game was put out of reach late in the 3rd quarter when a 42-yard touchdown pass from Bernie Kosar to Alvin Harper put the Cowboys up 35–14.
 With the loss, the 49ers finished the year at a disappointing 11–7.